rahsunk/61040-portfolio/psets/pset2/extendingDesign.md

 1.  **concept** Analytics [ShortUrl]\
     **purpose** Track the number of accesses for a shortUrl\
-    **principle** After a shortUrl is registered, viewAnalytics will return its number of accesses
+    **principle** After a shortUrl is registered, lookups will increment their number of accesses, and getCount will return its number of accesses

     **state**